harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/asg-tutorial.md

 sidebar_position: 1
 ---

-This topic explains how to deploy new AWS Auto Scaling Groups (ASGs) and instances to Amazon Web Services (AWS) using Harness.
+This topic explains how to deploy new AWS Auto Scale Groups (ASGs) and instances to Amazon Elastic Compute Cloud (EC2) using Harness.

 ## Deployment summary